 The Most Stunning Royal Weddings From Around the World

-While many royal weddings don't garner the attention of Prince William and Kate Middleton's big day, they don't lack in lavishness.
-Last weekend, Princess Madeleine of Sweden married US banker Christopher O'Neill in Stockholm, Sweden, and it was far from a modest affair.
+While many royal weddings don't garner the attention of Prince Harry and Meghan Markle's upcoming big day, they don't lack in lavishness.
+In 2013, Princess Madeleine of Sweden married US banker Christopher O'Neill in Stockholm, Sweden, and it was far from a modest affair.
 The princess was dressed in a lace gown designed by Valentino Garavani, and the designer was among the many VIP guests that included other royals from around the world, like Princess Charlene of Monaco and England's Prince Edward.

 These royals make up some of the lesser-known but just as regal royals of the world.
 And just like the Brits, they know how to throw opulent weddings for members of their families.
 From the wedding for the future emperor of Japan in 1924 to Grace Kelly's Monaco spectacular in 1956 to Will and Kate's big day on April 29, 2011, here is a guide to the world's royal weddings over the years.